data-miner00/book/contents/programming/console-log-alternatives.md

 ## Styling Console.log

-Some protip for the diehard `console.log` users.
+Here is a pro tip for the `console.log` fanatics.
 The logging in the browser (not Node.js) can be enhanced with different CSS stylings to make the log looks much better than the default one.
 To do that, add `%c` with a whitespace followed by the content to log, followed by **a string of** CSS related styles, seperated by semicolons between the styles.

 ```js
 console.log(